(adsbygoogle = window.adsbygoogle || []).push({});

 1. Lack of Preparation

 Starting a small business is similar to starting on a long journey.
 You should have an end goal in mind; you can’t get there if you don’t know where there is.
-You also need to be mentally and physically prepared for the obstacles you’ll encounter along the way.
-If your only desire is to make money, it will never happen.
-It’s not just about working hard.
-It’s about working smart.
+That is why it is important to prepare well.

 Answer the following questions BEFORE starting your business: